2t5xbtcpxk-hash/Reverse-temperature-algorithm/README.md

 ## How to use

 There is a demo named `Fo91_extrapolation_demo.R` in the repository.
 It uses the `cat_olivine_demo.csv` file and calculates the Fo91 crystallisation temperature for a single sample.
 You can use this demo as a guideline as how this algorithm works.
-Any csv file that is given for the algorithm must contain the composition of olivines in cation proportions.
+Any csv file that is given for the algorithm must contain the composition of olivines in cation proportions and have the same column names as in the demo file.
+If you miss data from e.g. some element just fill that column data with NA values.